Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

-It is useful to first have an overview on the phase diagram as in Fig. \ref{fig:illustration}(c).
+It is useful to first have an overview on the phase diagram as in Fig. \ref{fig:phasediagram}(a).
 We start with $\alpha>1$ and gradually decrease $\alpha$.
 At first, there are not any clusters and each surviving species is separated from the others with gaps of sizes $d\geq K$, hence is not interacting with any other species.
 After we reach $\alpha<1$, species start to form clusters with sizes from $1$ to $K+1$, but the clusters are separated with gap size $d=K$ and still not interacting with each other.
 At $\alpha<(\sqrt 5 - 1)/2\simeq 0.618$ (which is independent of $K$), some clusters become closer to each other with $d=K-1$ instead of $d=K$.
-(For $K=1$, the gaps disappear and the clusters merge into larger ones.)
+(For $K=1$, the gaps disappear and the clusters merge into larger ones with size $n=2l$.)
 As a result, there are small sets of clusters in which each cluster interacts with its neighboring clusters.
 We refer to such configurations as chains of interacting clusters.
-These chains grow longer as we decrease $\alpha$, till $\alpha=1/2$ where the chains grow to community size.
+These chains grow longer as we decrease $\alpha$, until $\alpha=1/2$ where the chains grow to community size.
 All clusters are now separated with $d=K-1$ and interacting with neighboring clusters.
-Therefore, $\alpha=1/2$ is a critical point where long-range correlation of cluster patterns emerges.
+Therefore, $\alpha=1/2$ is again a critical point where phase transitions accumulate and long-range correlation of cluster patterns emerges.
+For $K>1$, however, species do not uniformly coexist and there are still clusters when $\alpha<1/2$.
 Above $\alpha = 1/2$, the number of stable fixed points is exponential in system size $S$, while for $\alpha \leq 1/2$, the number of stable fixed points scales only polynomially in $S$.
 (A more detailed quantitative description of the number of stable fixed points and scaling rules is given in Appendix~\ref{sec:scaling}.)
-Note that this phase transition is similar to the ones in statistical mechanics, where the correlation length approaches system size near a critical point.